-Please visit www.caretransitions.org where you can learn more about the model and its evidence base and to access patient tools, performance measures, medication safety tools and much more.
-You may also contact Eric A. Coleman, MD, MPH, directly at Eric.Coleman@ucdenver.edu
+Please visit www.caretransitions.org where you can learn more about the model and its evidence and to access patient tools, performance measures, medication safety tools and view video clips.
+You may also contact Eric A. Coleman, MD, MPH Eric.Coleman@ucdenver.edu or Sue Rosenbek, RN, MS Susan.Rosenbek@ucdenver.edu